TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

 [Return to index](#index)

+---

-### Vector generators
+### Vector generation

 Sometimes you need to generate a series of values following a fairly simple pattern.
-  There are several operators and functions available to to help:
+  There are several operators and functions available to help:

 ```
 1 : 10                             ## from 1 to 10, by 1, inclusive